-Isofix connectors are designed to make installing a child car seat quick and easy.
-But how do Isofix child car seats fare in our tests?
+Isofix connectors are designed to make installing a baby car seat quick and easy.
+But how do Isofix car seats fare in our tests?

 Isofix is an attachment system for child car seats.
-Isofix anchor points come as standard in all new cars, and are built in to lots of older models as well.
+Isofix anchor points come as standard in all new cars and are built in to lots of older models as well.
 They’re designed to make installing a car seat much easier, which lowers the risk of getting it wrong.
-Even a Best Buy car seat won’t offer full protection in a crash if it’s not been installed properly.
+Even a Best Buy car seat won’t offer full protection in a crash if it hasn't been installed properly.

 Are Isofix car seats safer?
 We've seen good and bad test results from Isofix car seats in our crash tests across all car seat groups.

-To find out how Isofix car seats fare in our tests, visit our child car seats reviews.
+To find out how Isofix car seats fare in our tests, visit our child car seat reviews.

 Car seat installation errors